GloriEvo/GloriEvo/README.md

 Michael Afton [Fictionkin](https://otherkin.fandom.com/wiki/Fictionkin) & William Afton [Fictionlink](https://otherkin.wiki/wiki/Otherlink)

-I'm ok with coexisting with other Michaels and Williams. *I might be a little distant if you call other people doubles, though.*
+If you share any of our kins/links we ENCOURAGE you to interact! *If you call other people doubles we may be hesitant to interact or friend you, though.*

 <details>